gwahmp/wmao/src/content/posts/startup-business-guide.md

 Create a Solid Business Plan
 ----------------------------

 A great idea without a plan is just a dream.
-A business plan acts as a roadmap, helping you navigate challenges and attract investors.
+A business plan acts as a roadmap, helping you navigate challenges and attract <a href="/top-investors">investors</a>.

 ### Key Components of a Business Plan: